A PHP Developer in The JavaScript World

 $ npm install path --save

-.
-The discussion of route conventions is still open (reference).
-The current suggestion uses #!
+The discussion of the route conventions is still open (reference).
+The current suggestion uses #! notation.

 Bootstrap